 Rolex Daytona – Ref 6262

 I would like to thank our partner Romain Réa for lending us this very sought-after stunning model.
 But sought-after by particularly wealthy collectors, as its price is close to €250,000.
-Fun fact: at the time, Rolex released Daytona watches with push-pieces that were not screwed down though the brand had mastered the technique.
+Fun fact: at the time, Rolex released the Daytona watches, its push-pieces that were not screwed down though the brand had mastered the technique.
 A watch mystery I have not yet unravelled.
 If someone has an explanation, you can DM me on my Instagram (@fd.lifestyle).
 The model presented in the video was produced over a short period of time – which lasted only a year – with the Valjoux 727 calibre.
 (Price €250/300,000)

 Rolex Cosmograph Daytona – Ref 16 520

 It is in 1988 that the Daytona became an automatic watch with a model integrating a Zenith El Primero calibre and a sapphire glass.
-It also became water-resistant up to 100 metres thanks to – evidently – screw-down push-pieces.
+It also became water-resistant up to 100 metres thanks to (obviously) screw-down push-pieces.
 Rolex modified the calibre and it cannot time down to the tenth of a second like the traditional El Primero.
 Some say that Rolex chose to lower the rate under 36,000 vibrations per hour to increase the power reserve while others believe that the brand with the crown emblem had trouble adjusting it.
 So what?
 It does not prevent the steel model to reach a lofty price (€25/30,000).

 Rolex Cosmograph Daytona – Ref 116 518